 Divorce can be difficult to navigate, even under the best circumstances.
 The process of separating two lives takes a great deal of time and attention, so emotions and stress often run high.
-Working with an experienced divorce attorney, like the team at the Law Offices of H. William Edgar, can make the process easier to manage.
+Working with an experienced divorce attorney, like the team at the Edgar & Dow, can make the process easier to manage.
 Whether the divorce is contested or uncontested, it will follow a similar trajectory.

 There are certain requirements in place that must be met before an individual may file for divorce in California.
 One of the primary requirements is the residency requirement.
 To file for divorce in California, the couple must have: